tmoua7/CSE_111-Database_Systems/README.md

 Description:
 A sqlite file storing the data and using pythonscript to fillinTable.py for the data.
-Next, is have a pythonscript control and to see/manage what data is in the database using the terminal.
+Next, is have a pythonscript to use SQL controls and to see/manage what data is in the database using the terminal.

 TO RUN:
   1. python3 fillinTable.py